 A six-person candle-making company working out of a corner section of a former school building situated in a revitalised urban center may not know it, but they are brothers and sisters united with all manufacturers and industrialists across the world, past and present.
-Going back to the ancient Egyptians and onward to the heavily industrialised societies of today, the same challenges affect virtually any enterprise attempting to retrieve and/or reform resources for profit.
+Going back to the ancient Egyptians and onward to the heavily industrialised societies of today, the same challenges affect virtually any manufacturing and industry enterprise attempting to retrieve and/or reform resources for profit.

 With that in mind, anyone reading this with plans or the beginnings of plans to get into manufacturing and related industries ought to pay attention to the following, in which the major challenges facing all corners of manufacturing and industry are laid out: